ANSWERED ON THIS PAGE:

 Emergo can help you determine the appropriate registration pathway for your IVD.

-Let Emergo assist you with IVD registration in Japan, regardless of the registration routes
+Emergo can assist you with IVD registration in Japan

 With an experienced team in Tokyo, Emergo is prepared to assist your company with multiple aspects of the IVD registration process in Japan.
 Here's how we can help: